DVONS: Opening and workshop session with Marcos Kueh

 On Monday June 23rd we kick off this week with artist Marcos Kueh, who developed the design for the South Holland tapestry.
 Marcos will speak about the visual language of his design and the elements of the colonial slavery past that he incorporated: from historical iconography to contemporary reflection.

-After the talks, the first stitches will be made on the tapestry.
+After this introduction, the first stitches will be made on the tapestry.
 Under Marcos’s guidance, the collective creation process will begin, and all attendees are invited to contribute to this monumental work.

 - 13:15 - 13:30